mattwach/tinygo_picocalc/README.md

 ![picocalc](img/hacked_pico.jpg)

 Now the Pico has a reset button.
 You can press reset while holding boot to go into programming mode.
+If you don't want to do this mod, you can instead do the classic "hold boot while plugging the cable" method.

-For the next step, I simply drilled holes in the PicoCalc case where the buttons are.
+For the next step, I simply drilled holes in the PicoCalc case the button(s) are.

 ![picocalc](img/hacked_picocalc.jpg)